ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/rogue-legacy/rogue-legacy_en.md

 can all have different options.

 ### Where do I get a YAML file?
-you can customize your settings by visiting the <a href="/games/Rogue Legacy/player-settings">rogue legacy settings page here</a>.
+you can customize your settings by visiting the [Rogue Legacy Settings Page](/games/Rogue%20Legacy/player-settings).

 ### Connect to the MultiServer
 Once in game, press the start button and the AP connection screen should appear.
 You will fill out the hostname, port,